mathworks/Climate-IAM-Explorer/README.md

 ## Using the data explorer App

 The repository contains a MATLAB app that contains a visual interface to some limited access to the API.
-For a full "dataset" availability using the programatic way is probably a better alternative.
+For a full "dataset" availability using the programmatic way is probably a better alternative.
 To Launch the app, you only need to run the command below directly into MATLAB.

     IIASADataExplorer